Flashback! See Meghan Markle as a Sexy Santa on Deal or No Deal

 Trae Patton/NBC/NBCU Photo Bank via Getty Images

 A source told E!
-News earlier this month that after spending time with her mother Doria Ragland in Los Angeles, she'll head back to London where she will spend the holidays with Harry and do the traditional royal family celebrations at Sandringham.
+News earlier this month that after spending time with her mother Doria Ragland in Los Angeles, Markle will head back to London where she will spend the holidays with Harry and do the traditional royal family celebrations at Sandringham.

 And after the holiday, the newly-engaged couple will be going on vacation.